 People generally don’t like sharing their Facebook info with 3rd parties, preferring to separate their online shopping from their personal social media profiles.
 Among the most common fears users have are that your website is going to steal their information or post on their wall without permission.
 A fear that the company will spam them or their contacts is another concern.

 As an example, we can use the Facebook Login window from ASOS.
-It is stated that the app won’t post to Facebook, but the text is using grey font and is almost unnoticeable.
+It is stated that the app won’t post to Facebook, but the text is using a grey font and is almost unnoticeable.

 Also, it states what info will be sent to the retailer, however, the details about what is understood with “public profile” are hidden and visible only when hovering on the information icon.
-The fact is that what would be received by the retailer as “public profile” depends from person to person as it is subject to the custom privacy settings of the profile owner.
+The fact is that what would be received by the retailer as a “public profile” depends from person to person as it is subject to the custom privacy settings of the profile owner.

 This can result in future misunderstandings with users ultimately opting to disable the website from accessing the personal data completely.
 If you employ a Facebook login, you should always clearly explain reasons for asking for specific permissions, and how you plan to use them, because this can help resolve possible misunderstandings.